 Researchers at Berkeley Lab have created synthetic biofuels using bacteria with an energy density significantly higher than jet fuel.
-The new fuel candidate molecules are known as polycyclopropanated fatty acid methyl esters (POP-FAMEs), and they’re made up of seven sets of cyclopropane rings.
-These are rings of three carbon atoms bonded into triangular shapes, which forces the bonds into a 60-degree angle.
+These new fuel candidate molecules, polycyclopropanated fatty acid methyl esters (POP-FAMEs), are composed of seven sets of cyclopropane rings.
+Rings of three carbon atoms bonded into triangular shapes, forces the bonds into a 60-degree angle.
 The strains of that sharp angle holds high potential energy that can be released during combustion.

 Berkeley claim energy density of over 50 megajoules per litre (13,800 Wh/kg).
 Gasoline’s energy density is around 32 MJ/L, while common jet and rocket fuels top out around 35 MJ/L (12,000 Wh/kg)